fbpx

 There is a huge coffee culture in Italy, but not in the way that for example Australians may interpret that.

-Italians call a bar what you may think of as a cafe / cafeteria, a place that is open during the day and serves snacks, maybe even a light meal and drinks such as coffee, not a place with music, alcohol and party, though alcohol is served.
+Italians call what you may think of as a cafe a “bar”.
+Bars in Italy are places that are open during the day and serves snacks, maybe even a light meal and drinks such as coffee, not a place with music, alcohol and party, though alcohol is served.

 Worth noting that “bars” are places for a quick break, that is, you don’t go there to lounge and sit down but to enjoy a drink or quick snack often at the bar.